 1. Is a British CV the same as a resume?

 No, a British CV is not the same as a resume.
-A resume is a one-page CV that you can use to apply for jobs if you’re just out of university.
+A resume is a one-page document used to apply for jobs in the US.

 2. What is an academic CV in the UK?